thebeansgroup/coffeescript-style-guide/README.md

 Additional recommendations:

-- Always surround these binary operators with a **single space** on either side
+- Surround these binary operators with a **single space** on either side

     - assignment: `=`